GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 | `--` suffix | `x = --y` | `y = y-1; x = y;` |

 ### Relational Operator

-Relational operator is for checking whether the relational condition between two numeric values and returns Boolean value whether condition is true or false.
-Following is a list of relational operator:
+The relational operator is used to compare the relation of two values, returning either `true` or `false` boolean value.
+Following is a list of relational operators:

 | OPERATOR | DESCRIPTION              |
 | -------- | ------------------------ |